 Providing students with an outstanding experience in all aspects of educational delivery is at the heart of the University’s educational vision.
 Over the coming decade this strategy will accelerate through the delivery of the University’s Campus Masterplan proposals.
 A multi-million pound investment will be made to create a world-class campus environment which blends new facilities with the creation of public, green spaces.

 Central to the initial phase of development is a £30m+ Engineering Innovation Centre (EIC) which will establish UCLan as a leading University for engineering innovation.
 It will lead to an increase of 500 locally trained graduates each year and play an important role in the evolution of the UK’s Industrial Strategy.

 UCLan’s EIC development links closely with its focus on employability where over 92 percent of those studying full-time, first degree courses are in employment or further study six months after graduating.
 The University actively encourages entrepreneurship and self-employment; it is the leading University in the UK for the number of graduate enterprises still thriving after three years.

 The Board of Governors has a vital role in planning UCLan's future and ensuring that the highest standards are being met.
-These pages are to highlight the work of the Board and show how you can be part of UCLan's future.

 University Board Members are as follows:-